Franchisors Beware – the ACCC means business!

 - matters relating to the lease of business premises,

 In addition, it is important for Franchisors to ensure that marketing funds are administered properly and in accordance with the code.
 In the above case, the franchisor failed to prepare the required marketing fund statements within required timeframes.
 Franchisors also need to be clear about what payments are refundable if the franchisee does not want to proceed with a franchise.

 For potential franchisees, it is important you understand your rights in addition to undertaking your due diligence, such as obtaining disclosure documents, the proposed franchise agreement and ensuring that you are provided with a copy of the Code.
 What is critical, is that franchisee’s obtain legal advice concerning these documents and go into a franchise with their eyes wide open.

-For further advice relating to your obligations as a Franchisor under the Code and the ACL or advice relating to your rights as a Franchisee under the Code and the ACL, please contact Natalie Chani or a member of our commercial law team.
+For further advice relating to your obligations as a Franchisor under the Code and the ACL or advice relating to your rights as a Franchisee under the Code and the ACL, please contact Michael Fetter or a member of our commercial law team.